Chapter 6: Remote and Distributed

 • Technical issues happen

-• People hide behind mute button
+• People hide behind the mute button

 Starting the Meeting